FlanaganSe/personal-portfolio-site/content/blog/effective-learning/index.md

 ## Improving Productivity

-Improving productivity is all about eliminating bottlenecks, such as multi-tasking, distractions, or psychological factors
+Improving productivity is largely about eliminating bottlenecks, such as multi-tasking, distractions, or psychological factors

 - Find ways to create deadlines; both short deadlines (hours / days) and long-term (weeks, months, or years)